-The charming West Village & Greenwich Village neighborhoods are home to cozy gastropubs that have since expanded to throughout the city, like the original Spotted Pig.
-There are also great steakhouses such as Minetta Tavern and romantic spots that include Little Owl, Joseph Leonard, Recette, and Annisa.
+Also, romantic spots that include Little Owl, Recette, and Annisa.
 While NYC is famous for its pizza, some argue that the best slice can be found at Joe’s Pizza, also in the neighborhood.

 For fine dining aficionados, Midtown is practically paradise.
-Within a few blocks of each other you will find internationally renowned and Michelin-starred Per Se, Jean Georges, Masa, Le Bernardin, and Daniel.
+Within a few blocks of each other, you will find internationally renowned and Michelin-starred Per Se, Jean Georges, Masa, and Le Bernardin.
 If that isn’t enough to whet your appetite, then there is also Marea, the Modern, Ma Peche, Insieme, A Voce, Anthos Upstairs and Lillie’s Victorian Bar & Restaurant.

 Nolita North-of-Little-Italy and draws a lot of inspiration from it’s a more touristy neighbor.
-Here you will find Torrisi’s Italian Specialties, Rubirosa, Michael White’s Osteria Morini, Mediterranean Balaboosta and plenty of others including Café Habana, Public and one of the New York Times’ Top 10 Restaurants, Pearl and Ash.
+Here you will find Torrisi’s Italian Specialties, Rubirosa, Michael White’s Osteria Morini, Mediterranean Balaboosta; plenty of others including Uncle Boons, Café Habana, Public and one of the New York Times’ Top 10 Restaurants, Pearl and Ash.

 Tribeca isn’t just a desirable place to live, with gorgeous lofts and cobblestone streets and historic buildings; it’s also a great place to eat.
 Like the fantastic apartments that fill the historic buildings, there is also plenty of fantastic food including world-renowned Nobu, Locanda Verde, the Austrian Blaue Gans, Corton, The Odeon, Megu and then more laid-back places like Smith & Mills and The Harrison.